-Effective as of March 1, 2023, Novartis exercised its Novartis License Options to license novel capsids generated from our TRACER capsid discovery platform for use in gene therapy programs against two undisclosed Initial Novartis Targets.
-With Novartis' option exercise on two Initial Novartis Targets, we are entitled to receive a \$25.0 million option exercise payment during the first half of 2023, and we are eligible to receive associated potential development, regulatory, and commercial milestone payments, as well as mid- to high-single-digit tiered royalties based on net sales of the Novartis Licensed Products incorporating the Novartis Licensed Capsids.
-The two Initial Novartis Targets licensed are distinct from targets in our internal and partnered pipeline.
-In addition, over the next 18 months, Novartis retains the right to expand the agreement to include options to license capsids for up to two Additional Novartis Targets, subject to their availability, for a fee of \$18.0 million per Additional Novartis Target.
-Under such an expansion, we would be eligible to receive a \$12.5 million license option exercise fee for each Additional Novartis Target exercised, as well as future potential milestone payments per Additional Novartis Target and mid- to high-single-digit tiered royalties on the Novartis Licensed Products incorporating the Novartis Licensed Capsids.
+Under the terms of the 2022 Novartis Option and License Agreement, Novartis paid us an upfront payment of \$54.0 million.
+Effective as of March 1, 2023, Novartis exercised its Novartis License Options to license TRACER Capsids for use in gene therapy programs against two undisclosed Initial Novartis Targets.
+With Novartis' option exercise on two Initial Novartis Targets, we received a \$25.0 million option exercise payment in April 2023, and are eligible to receive associated potential development, regulatory, and commercial milestone payments, as well as mid- to high-single-digit tiered royalties based on net sales of the Novartis Licensed Products incorporating the Novartis Licensed Capsids.
+The two Initial Novartis Targets licensed are distinct from targets in our wholly-owned and partnered pipeline.
+In addition, during the research term, Novartis retains the right to expand the agreement to include options to license capsids for up to two Additional Novartis Targets, subject to their availability, for a fee of \$18.0 million per Additional Novartis Target.
+Under such an expansion, we would be eligible to receive a \$12.5 million license option exercise fee for each Additional Novartis Target exercised, as well as future potential milestone payments per Additional Novartis Target and tiered mid- to high-single digit royalties on the Novartis Licensed Products incorporating the Novartis Licensed Capsids.

-Novartis elected not to license a capsid for one Initial Novartis Target under the Novartis Agreement prior to the expiration of the applicable Novartis License Option.
+Novartis elected not to license a capsid for one Initial Novartis Target under the 2022 Novartis Option and License Agreement prior to the expiration of the applicable Novartis License Option.
 As a result, the non-exclusive research license that we granted to Novartis in connection with this Initial Novartis Target has terminated, the Novartis Research Term for this Initial Novartis Target has expired, and we are no longer eligible to receive development, regulatory, and commercial milestone payments or royalties in connection with this Initial Novartis Target.
 All capsid rights with respect to that Initial Novartis Target have returned to us.